Achievable logoAchievable logo

 Accumulating position from velocity

-Given the velocity function and the position at one time, we can find the position at another using the Fundamental theorem of calculus.
+If you know the velocity function and the position at one time, you can find the position at another time using the Fundamental Theorem of Calculus.

 The velocity, in units per second, of an object moving along a number line is v(t)=t2−6t+5.
 Its position at time t=0 is s(0)=10.